Digital-Vault/GroceryApp/README.md

 ## Project Description
 Expiry Date Checker:
 This project will consist of an application for all smartphones.
-This application lets the user select a food item, and displays the the expiry date.
+This application lets the user select a food item, and displays the expiry date.
 It also sends the user notifications when the item is close to its expiry date.

 ## Team Members